Virasoro constraints in Drinfeld-Sokolov hierarchies: Introduction

 The abelianized Grassmannian is a scheme of infinite type, so to get a handle on this space we would like to be able to describe certain special points.
 These points also admit an interesting geometric description we are about to describe.

-While studying Gelfand-Dikii hierarchies, Krichever considered special Lax operators $L$, such that there is another differential operator $M$, which commutes with $L$ and has a coprime order.
+While studying Gelfand--Dikii hierarchies, Krichever considered special Lax operators $L$, such that there is another differential operator $M$, which commutes with $L$ and has a coprime order.
 He called these Lax operators \textit{algebro-geometric}, since they can be recovered from the data of the spectral curve $\Spec \C[L, M]$ together with a line bundle over it, whose fiber over $(\lambda, \mu)$ is the joint eigenspace $\Ker(L-\lambda)\cap\Ker(M-\mu)$.
 The reader is referred to \cite{Mu} for a gentle introduction to the classical approach to these solutions.

-Instead, we will follow a more general approach to algebro-geometric solutions of generalized Drinfeld-Sokolov hierarchies outlined in \cite{BZF1}.
+Instead, we will follow a more general approach to algebro-geometric solutions of generalized Drinfeld--Sokolov hierarchies outlined in \cite{BZF1}.
 They are described in terms of abstract Higgs bundles of Donagi, such that the cameral cover near the marked point on $X$ is identified with that of the Heisenberg subgroup $A$.
-The orbits of Drinfeld-Sokolov flows are finite-dimensional and can be identified with torsors over Picard and Prym varieties associated to the cameral covers.
-Informally, one can say that algebro-geometric solutions admit a sufficiently big stabilizer under the Drinfeld-Sokolov flows.
-Essentially, the only known solutions of Drinfeld-Sokolov hierarchies are algebro-geometric.
+The orbits of Drinfeld--Sokolov flows are finite-dimensional and can be identified with torsors over Picard and Prym varieties associated to the cameral covers.
+Informally, one can say that algebro-geometric solutions admit a sufficiently big stabilizer under the Drinfeld--Sokolov flows.
+Essentially, the only known solutions of Drinfeld--Sokolov hierarchies are algebro-geometric.

 In addition to algebro-geometric solutions we have the so-called \textit{string} solutions, the simplest of which is $u(x,t) = -\frac{2x}{3t}$ in the KdV case.
 The corresponding Lax operators $L$ admit a differential operator $P$, such that $[P, L] = 1$ (the string equation).
-The famous conjecture of Witten, proved by Kontsevich, states that the partition function of 2d quantum gravity (Gromov-Witten potential of a point) satisfies Virasoro constraints and the equations of the KdV hierarchy.
+The famous conjecture of Witten, proved by Kontsevich, states that the partition function of 2d quantum gravity (Gromov--Witten potential of a point) satisfies Virasoro constraints and the equations of the KdV hierarchy.
 In fact, this partition function is the tau-function associated to the solution written above.
 As Kac and Schwarz have shown \cite{KS} (see also \cite{AvM}), in the case of nKdV hierarchies, imposing the string equation, the KdV hierarchy, and certain analyticity assumptions is enough to fix the solution uniquely, so that the tau-function will satisfy the Virasoro constraints.
 The reference \cite{Sch} discusses more general string solutions of nKdV hierarchies.